escrin/escrin/ssss/deploy/azure/README.md

 ./s4-infra.sh apply
 ```

-This script will ask you for the above mentioned profile name, region, and bucket name.
+This script will ask you for the two pieces of information listed above and use sane defaults for
+everything else.
 If you want more control over your terraform processes use the
 [two-step install](#two-step-install).

 If this script ran successfully, head over to [verify installation](#verify-installation).